MW 2x4 / N38 - neodymium magnet

 Advantages and disadvantages of neodymium magnets NdFeB.

-In addition to immense strength, neodymium magnets have the following advantages:
+In addition to immense power, neodymium magnets have the following advantages:

-• They do not lose their strength (of the magnet).
-After approximately 10 years, their strength decreases by only ~1% (theoretically),
+- They do not lose power over time - after approximately 10 years, their power decreases by only ~1% (theoretically),

-• They have very high magnetic induction on the surface of the magnet,
+- They have very high magnetic induction on the surface of the magnet,

-• Thanks to the flexibility in shaping or the ability to adapt to specific requirements – neodymium magnets can be produced in many variants of shapes and sizes, which amplifies their universality in usage.
+- Thanks to the flexibility in shaping and the ability to adapt to specific requirements – neodymium magnets can be produced in many variants of shapes or sizes, which expands the range of their possible uses.

 Disadvantages of neodymium magnets:

-• They can break as they are fragile when subjected to a strong impact.
-If the magnets are exposed to impacts, we recommend using magnets in a steel housing.
-The steel housing in the form of a holder protects the magnet from impacts and simultaneously increases its overall strength,
+- They can break when subjected to a powerful impact.
+If the magnets are exposed to impacts, we recommend using magnets in a protective case.
+The steel housing in the form of a holder protects the magnet from impacts, and at the same time increases its overall strength,

-• High temperatures can reduce the power of neodymium magnets.
+- High temperatures can reduce the power of neodymium magnets.
 Typically, after heating above 80°C, most of them experience a permanent loss in strength (although it is dependent on the shape and size).
 To prevent this, we offer special magnets marked with the symbol [AH], which are highly resistant to high temperatures.
 They can operate even at temperatures up to 230°C, making them an ideal solution for applications requiring high-temperature operation,

-• Magnets exposed to a humid environment can corrode.
-Therefore, when using them outdoors, we recommend using waterproof magnets made of rubber, plastic, or other moisture-resistant materials,
+- Due to their susceptibility to corrosion in a humid environment, we suggest using waterproof magnets made of rubber, plastic, or other moisture-resistant materials when using them outdoors,

-• The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet
+- The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

 People with pacemakers are advised to avoid neodymium magnets.

-Avoid bringing neodymium magnets close to a phone or GPS.
+Never bring neodymium magnets close to a phone and GPS.

 Intense magnetic fields generated by neodymium magnets interfere with compasses and magnetometers used in navigation, as well as internal compasses of smartphones and GPS devices.

-Neodymium magnets are extremely fragile, and by joining them in an uncontrolled manner, they will crack.
-Neodymium magnets are made of metal and coated with a shiny nickel, but they are not as durable as steel.
+Neodymium magnets are characterized by significant fragility.
+Neodymium magnets are made of metal and coated with a shiny nickel surface, but they are not as hard as steel.
 In the event of a collision between two magnets, there may be a scattering of fragments in different directions.
 Protecting your eyes is crucial in such a situation.